Home / LSA Faculty & Staff / Academic Affairs / Policies and Procedures / Tenured and Tenure Track Faculty /

 Requests to establish or discontinue joint appointments must be approved by the College Executive Committee.
 Faculty at the associate professor or professor rank who desire a joint appointment across college/school lines require additional levels of approval (i.e., the Provost and President in some cases, and the Regents in all cases).

-Information about the third year review (if appropriate) and the tenure review and/or promotion processes in the units and the College must be provided to the faculty member at the time of the appointment.
+Information about the third year review (if applicable) and the tenure review and/or promotion processes (if applicable) in the units and the College must be provided to the faculty member at the time of the appointment.

 Approvals for Joint Appointment Requests: